spotDL/spotify-downloader/README.md

 - The script will automatically look for the best matching song and download it in the folder `Music/` placed in your current directory.

-- It will now convert the song to an mp3.
+- It will now convert the song to an mp3 and try to fix meta-tags and album-art by looking up on Spotify.

-- Now, if we want to check it out the lyrics of that song, just type `lyrics` in the script and it should print out the lyrics for any last downloaded song.

-- Okay, lets play the song now.
-Just type `play` in the script.

-#### Downloading by Spotify Link:
+#### Downloading by Spotify Link (Recommended):

 For example: